HINDU PRIEST SERVICES

 Copyright © Hari Aum Hindu Priest Services.
 All rights reserved.

-The jaan is grooms family who arrive in a procession and are welcomed by the brides family.
-The groom is warmly welcomed by a young unmarried girl who applies a red kumkum mark on his forehead as a humble welcome and good luck blessings.
+The jaan is the groom’s family, who arrive in a procession and are warmly welcomed by the bride’s family.
+The groom is greeted by a young unmarried girl who applies a red kumkum mark on his forehead as a symbol of welcome, respect, and blessings for good fortune.

 Pokhnu ceremony

-This is the first ceremony at the alter or arch.
-The groom is warmly welcomed by brides mother, who anoints vermillion powder on grooms forehead and finally places a clay-pot, sampoot in front of him.
-He then steps on the sampoot symbolising his strength and determination to confront and overcome any obstacles he may face along the path of marriage.
-He is then escorted to the Mandap, where he sits with his best man by his side.
+This is the first ceremony at the altar or arch.
+The groom is warmly welcomed by the bride’s mother, who applies vermillion powder on his forehead and places a clay pot (sampoot) before him.
+He then steps on the sampoot, symbolising strength and determination to overcome any obstacles in married life.
+He is then escorted to the mandap, where he sits with his best man by his side.

 Ganesh Pooja

-The wedding ceremony, Vivah sanskar commences with the worship of Lord Ganesh, whose blessing dispel the darkness of ignorance, removes all obstacles, provide health and wealth leading to peace and prosperity.
-This ceremony is done by the brides parents.
+The wedding ceremony (Vivah Sanskar) begins with the worship of Lord Ganesh, whose blessings remove obstacles, dispel ignorance, and bring health, prosperity, and peace.
+This ritual is performed by the bride’s parents.

 Vaar Pooja

-A very high respect is given to the Groom by the brides parents, by washing the grooms right foot with milk and water.
-Symbolically the groom is regarded as the form of Lord Vishnu the preserver, who will nourish and look after their daughter in the form of Goddess Laxmi.
+The bride’s parents show deep respect to the groom by washing his right foot with milk and water.
+Symbolically, the groom is regarded as Lord Vishnu, the preserver, who will nurture and care for their daughter as Goddess Lakshmi.

 Kanya Aagaman - Bride entry

-Antarpaat (veil) is held in front of the groom to prevent him from seeing the bride until she enters the mandap.
-The bride is escorted to the mandap by her mama and brothers.
-The antarpaat is removed and the couple would see and accept each other as life partners by exchanging fresh flower garlands which mark the beginning of their new life.
-The ceremony continues by both entities facing each other making commitments of lifetime.
+An antarpaat (veil) is held in front of the groom to prevent him from seeing the bride as she enters the mandap, escorted by her maternal uncle and brothers.
+The veil is then removed, and the couple sees and accepts each other as life partners by exchanging fresh flower garlands, marking the beginning of their new life.
+They then face each other and make lifelong commitments.

 Vivah Sanskar - The Wedding Ceremony